Efficient QR-Based CP Decomposition Acceleration via Restructured Dimension Tree and Customized Extrapolation: Restructured dimension tree and customized extrapolation

-The above analysis presents the total computational cost over the first three iterations for third-order and fourth-order tensors under three different scenarios: without the dimension tree, dimension tree, and branch reutilization of dimension tree.
-By comparing the main computational terms, we find that the branch reutilization of dimension tree results in lower computational cost.
+The above analysis provides the total computational cost for $N$-order tensors under three distinct scenarios: without the dimension tree, dimension tree, and restructured dimension tree.
+A comparative examination of the dominant computational terms reveals that the restructured dimension tree yields a 33\% reduction in computational cost and demonstrates superior adaptability to diverse data structures compared with the dimension tree.